Thermax

 Thermax Ltd is an Indian multinational engineering conglomerate, involved in clean air, clean energy and clean water, headquartered in Pune.

 History

-Thermax manufactures boilers to harness the power of steam.
-The company started with producing small, once-through, "baby" boilers to cater to the steam requirements at hospitals.
-It was established in 1966, when A. S. Bhathena collaborated with a Belgian company, Wanson, to commence business operations in Dadar, Mumbai, India as Wanson India Ltd., manufacturing small boilers.
+Thermax was founded by A. S. Bhathena in 1966 as Wanson India Ltd, manufacturing package boilers.
+The company subsequently began manufacturing equipment related to cogeneration, air pollution control, water treatment and absorption refrigeration among others.

-On 15 February 1995 it became a public company on the Bombay Stock Exchange.
-It has, since long, been known simply as Thermax Limited.
+In 1981, Bhathena was succeeded by his son-in-law Rohinton Aga as chairman.
+In February 1995, the company went public and listed on the Bombay Stock Exchange.
+After Aga's death in 1996, his wife Anu Aga took over the operations.

 In 2009, it signed a 51–49 joint venture with US firm SPX Corporation to provide equipment and services for the Indian power sector.

 In 2010, it signed a joint venture agreement with US-based Babcock & Wilcox to manufacture super-critical boilers for the power sector.